‘Danger to life’ warnings as first Met Office-named storm of year to hit UK

 “Unseasonably” strong winds and fast-flowing rainwaters may disrupt air, rail, road and ferry travel and could bring a “danger to life” as the low-pressure weather system moves in from the Atlantic Ocean, meteorologists said.

+The RAC warned of “atrocious” conditions for drivers on what will be “the worst day on the roads of the summer so far”, as it urged motorists to avoid exposed routes until the storm passes.

-It is the first storm named in the Met Office’s 2022/23 season and comes just four weeks before the start of the new season, when a new set of names will be announced.
+It is the first storm named in the Met Office’s 2022/23 season and comes just four weeks before the start of the new season.
+In February and April, the names Otto and Noa – chosen by overseas weather agencies – were adopted by the Met Office as they impacted the UK.

 Two weather warnings willl be in force on Saturday, with a yellow alert for rain covering most of Northern Ireland from midnight until 11am, where up to 60mm of rain could fall in a single day – comprising nearly three-quarters of Belfast’s average monthly total.